jporter16/drifttide_app/README.md

 Beets is already configured in drifttide.

-If you are importing folders organized by album or artist, run this command: `beet import C:\drifttide\storage\music_import` You will likely have to type U for use as-is.
+If you are importing folders organized by album or artist, run this command: `beet import --noincremental C:\drifttide\storage\music_import`
+You will likely have to type U for use as-is.